-Answer: No. Users will maintain full functionality of their remote start.
+Answer: Users will maintain full functionality of their remote start.
 Cold weather or low temperatures will not affect this system.
-Additionally, power to the fuel pump will be removed during a crash since it uses the same connections as the dealer-installed Dodge/Jeep external relay.
+Please visit our Safety page for details on how this part works during a crash.

 5) How does the TIPM Plug-In Relay System Lite work?